joearms/old.blog/_posts/2015-03-12-The_web_of_names.md

 I think this would be a rather good mechanism.
 Imagine the following:

 + We create file and make sure it contains a UUID.
 + The file gets modified, or renamed.
-At this stage their is still only one file with this UUID.
+At this stage there is still only one file with this UUID.
 + We copy the file to a new file.
 Now we have two files with the same UUID.
 Each can be independently edited renamed or copied.
 By keeping a database of UUID to filename